notionalmachines/notionalmachines.github.io/_nms/ArrayAsRowOfParkingSpaces.md

 image: ArrayAsRowOfParkingSpaces.jpg
 Mapping:
   "array": "row of spaces in a parking lot"
-  "array index": "space number in lot"
   "array element": "car"
+  "element index": "space number in lot"
-  "array value": "specific car in a specific value"
+  "element value": "specific car in a specific value"
 ---

 In a statically typed language one can discuss rows that are for cars only, trucks only, motorcycles only, etc.